 We are living and conducting business in unprecedented times, and the unusual circumstances related to the COVID-19 pandemic lead us to caution firms to pay particular attention to the following:

 Firms will be expected to meet the June 30th deadline regardless of the current situation.
 However, should your firm be severely affected by unforeseen circumstances, such as critical employee illness that results in business continuity issues, it is imperative that firms correspond with their regional OCIE office.
 Clear and timely communication can establish cooperation rather than confrontation with the enforcement bodies.

 Restrictions on staff in the office have led to a drastic rise in the number of people working remotely, which focuses concerns on the security of mobile and home networks being utilized for business.
 A firm’s IT security staff should be sure the necessary firewalls and other security measures are in place to handle an increase in scams, phishing attempts, and other cybercriminal activity.

-Our legal and compliance experts are standing by to help you get your firm’s Form CRS filed successfully—click here or contact us at (619) 278-0020 to schedule a consultation.
+Our compliance experts are standing by to help you get your firm’s Form CRS filed successfully—click here or contact us at (619) 278-0020 to schedule a consultation.